Here, I tell the story of Rui’s abduction to Paul Dee Brown for broadcast and podcast on his program, LBP Stories.

-(I’ve uploaded quick access to a version of the interview file HERE , as well.
+(I’ve uploaded a quick and easily accessible version of the interview file HERE , as well.
 The server is SLOW, but please be patient.
 It will eventually load and play.)

 We skirt around many of the more private traumas I’ve encountered, some of which I’ve discussed here on my web page.
 In response to Paul’s questioning, we spoke uncertainly about marriage, then about the shameless trickery of Japanese family court lawyers such as the execrable Kensuke Ohunki, until we arrive at a discussion of neo-liberal subordination to provide the context of Japanese International Parental Child Abduction.
 It is always important in my view to keep the ways in which Japanese child abduction is a crime of opportunity provided by an American client, the Japanese state, a venture which is collaborated on with the support of the postwar masters of the Pacific, the United States.

 It is also imperative to stress the ways in which it is the economic and social policies of the Japanese ruling class, forming the legal and societal structures of work and reproduction there, that have been the most active agents in creating and enforcing that environment.

 Some of the ways in which the U.S. Department of State as well as the Department of Justice and the Department of Defense have insisted on leaving the issue untouched by serious opposition is discussed here as well.
 I certainly hope and wish that this discussion of some of my first encounters with the Department of State, the Office of Children’s Issues, and the F.B.I. were capable of bringing all of these institutions maximum discomfort.